probprog/anglican/code/doc/devel.md

 `embang.foo`, and the keyword is `:foo`, the algorithm's namespace will be loaded automatically by either `embang.core/m!` or `mrepl.core/doquery`.
-However, an algorithm can be implemented in any namespace and loaded explicitly before infer is called.
+However, an algorithm may be implemented in any namespace and loaded explicitly before infer is called.

 The simplest algorithm to implement is importance sampling: